Via Popilia: Road in southern Italy

+It was possibly built by Publius Popilius Laenas, consul of 132 BC, who founded Forum Popilii marked on the Tabula Peutingeriana.
+A milestone found in 1952 in Capua suggests that it was Annius who built and gave his name to the road, but he may have completed it.

+It ran a distance of 321 Roman miles (475 km) through southern Campania and Calabria, through the interior of the country, not along the coast.

-There are the remains of at least one Roman bridge along the road, the Ponte sul Savuto.
+There are the remains of at least one Roman bridge along the road, the Sant' Angelo Roman bridge.

 Road in north-eastern Italy

 The road in north-eastern Italy connected Ariminum (modern Rimini) to Atria (modern Adria).
 At Atria it joined the Via Annia which went to Patavium (modern Padua), Altinum and Aquileia.
 It was an extension of the Via Flaminia which connected Rome and Ariminum.
 Ariminum was also at the junction with the Via Aemilia which run through the plain of the River Po.
 This via Popilia was not mentioned in ancient sources.
 It was identified through a milestone found near Adria in 1844.
 It indicated the name of the man who had it built, Pulius Popilius, and that the origin of the road was 81 miles further south.
 This information, together with that provided by two Roman itineraries, the Antonine Itinerary and the Tabula Peutingeriana, has led to the identification of this road as having been built by the consul Publius Popilius Laenas, who was consul in 132 BCE and having had Ariminum as its starting point.
 The two itineraries indicated Ariminum as the starting point but did not mention Atria and have it ending in Altinum through different routes.

 The idea that the older course of the Via Popilia reached Atria finds possible support through the proposed reconstructions of the Via Annia which have it starting at Atria.
 This gives a picture of carefully planned and continuous route which follows the Italian regions on the upper Adriatic Sea.
 The two mentioned itineraries differ in their depiction of the course.
 The former presents a journey which was mainly through watercourses, rivers and lagoons connected to each other by a network of canals.
 The latter depicts a land route with staging posts (mansiones, plural of mansio).
 The Ariminum to Ravenna tract went by the Sabis mansio and the current Cervia saltworks.
-North of Ravenna it continued towards the lagoon of Comacchio flanking the Augusta canal commissioned by the emperor Augustus to connect Ravenna with the southern branch of the River Po, passing by the mansiones of Butrium and Augusta.
+North of Ravenna it continued towards the lagoon of Comacchio, flanking the Augusta canal commissioned by the emperor Augustus to connect Ravenna with the southern branch of the River Po, passing by the mansiones of Butrium and Augusta.
 The next mansio was Sacis ad Padum, near Spina, which was named after the Sagis branch of the Po.
 The road then crossed the Neronia canal and the Flavia canal and had the Neronia and Corniculani mansiones.
 It then reached the Hadriani mansio.
 Here the route split into two.
 The older one went to Atria.
 The other one went through the lagoon belt of the southern Veneto and reached Altinum.